torvalds/linux/Documentation/filesystems/locking.rst

 =======		=========
 ops		may block
 =======		=========
-mount		yes
 kill_sb		yes
 =======		=========

-->mount() returns ERR_PTR or the root dentry; its superblock should be locked on return.

 ->kill_sb() takes a write-locked superblock, does all shutdown work on it, unlocks and drops the reference.